Virginia Tech® home

 This course provides a critical analysis of claims to justice and surveys major perspectives on ethics and public life.
 The course places a particular emphasis on the role of public managers and the ethical challenges of public administration in a constitutional democracy.
 The course combines readings of moral and political philosophy with examination of present-day cases, and invites students to subject their own views to critical examination.

-9 credit hours selected from courses in CPAP, SPIA, or the University.
+9 credit hours selected from courses in CPAP, SPIA, or in other disciplines across Virginia Tech.

 PAPA 5904: Project and Report